tvjames/kendo-docs/api/wrappers/jsp/grid.md

 ### groupable `boolean`

-Indicates whether grouping is enabled/disabled.
+If set to true the user could group the grid by dragging the column header cells.
+By default grouping is disabled.Can be set to a JavaScript object which represents the grouping configuration.
 Further configuration is available via [kendo:grid-groupable](#kendo-grid-groupable).

 #### Example
     <kendo:grid groupable="groupable">